tilt-dev/tilt.build/docs/tutorial/4-code-update-repeat.md

 As you edit your code, Tilt will automatically run update steps such as building an updated container image and deploying it.

-> 📓 Navigate to the "web" resource in the Tilt UI and "Clear Logs" before continuing
+> 🤔 **Looking For the Project Code?**
+>
+> When `tilt demo` started, a path to the temporary directory with the sample project was written to the terminal output.

 Let's test it out:
+ 1. Navigate to the "web" resource in the Tilt UI and click "Clear Logs"
- 1. Open `web/vite.config.js` in your favorite editor
+ 2. Open `web/vite.config.js` in your favorite editor
- 2. Find the `logLevel` line and change it from `'error'` to `'info'`
+ 3. Find the `logLevel` line and change it from `'error'` to `'info'`
- 3. Save the file
+ 4. Save the file
- 4. Watch magic happen for the `web` resource in the Tilt UI
+ 5. Watch magic happen for the `web` resource in the Tilt UI

 ![Tilt updating a resource after a code change](/assets/docimg/tutorial/tilt-code-change-full-rebuild.gif)